michael-milette/wordpress-relevanssi_extras/README.md

 Some of the features we are considering for future releases include:

-* Adding the ability to specify the number of results per page (current hard coded).
+* Adding configurable option to specify the number of results per page (current hard coded).
 * Add support for language translations for plugin strings.

 If you could use any of these features, or have other requirements, consider contributing or hiring us to accelerate development.